Approximate Connes-amenability of dual Banach algebras: Abstract

 \section{Abstract}

-We introduce the notions of approximate Connes-amenability and approximate strong Connes-amenability.
-Then we characterize these two types of dual Banach algebras in terms of approximate normal virtual diagonal and approximate $\sigma WC-$ virtual diagonals.
-Some concrete cases are also discussed.
+We introduce the notions of approximate Connes-amenability and approximate strong Connes-amenability for dual Banach algebras.
+Then we characterize these two types of algebras in terms of approximate normal virtual diagonals and approximate $\sigma WC-$virtual diagonals.
+We investigate these properties for von Neumann algebras and measure algebras of locally compact groups.
+In particular we show that a von Neumann algebra is approximately Connes-amenable if and only if it has an approximate normal virtual diagonal.
+This is the ``approximate'' analog of the main result of Effros in [E. G. Effros, Amenability and virtual diagonals for von Neumann algebras, J. Funct.
+Anal.
+78 (1988), 137-153].

-\baselineskip=20pt
+We show that in general the concepts of approximate Connes-ameanbility and Connes-ameanbility are distinct, but for measure algebras these two concepts coincide.
+Moreover cases where approximate Connes-amenability of $\A^{**}$ implies approximate Connes-amenability or approximate amenability of $\A$ are also discussed.

+\baselineskip=18pt